BND Hamburger Icon

 Critical thinking skills are essential for dealing with difficult customers because they help your team make informed decisions while managing stressful situations.

-How do you teach critical thinking in the workplace?
+How do you teach critical thinking in business?

 Experts agree that critical thinking is a teachable skill.
 Both Lawrence and Welton recommend exploring critical thinking training programs and methods to improve your workplace’s critical thinking proficiency.
 Here’s a breakdown of how to teach critical thinking in the workplace: